Canon M6 versus Sony A6500

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Sony A6500.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably larger (105 percent) than the Canon M6.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably larger (6 percent) than the Canon M6.
 Moreover, the A6500 is markedly heavier (16 percent) than the M6.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Camera Body Specifications

 |Canon M6 (⇒ rgt)||112 mm||68 mm||45 mm||390 g||295||no||2017||779||latest||check|

 |Sony A6500 (⇒ lft)||120 mm||67 mm||53 mm||453 g||350||YES||2016||1,399||latest||check|